Plan to fulfill the expectations of those who created or sponsored the EA group. After all, they pay the bill. So ask them what they expect.

 They would also want you to create a board to review solution architectures employing the principles.
-They would want you to provide and integrated IT view and standardisation.
+They would want you to provide an integrated IT view and standardise standardisation.
 They would like an IT roadmap and strategy.
 But not least they would like you to come with a reference EA.
 Here is a Linkedin discussion on this topic.

 But they seldom come that with an EA reference model which is in fact the prime task of an EA without which no one should call himself an EA architect.
 Without the EA any solution review is subjective and roadmapping and strategy are patchy.
-Without EA in fact, this work is performed as it was before the advent of EA.
+Without it in fact, this work is performed as it was before the advent of EA.

-Nevertheless, without the big picture of the business architecture, the technology architecture has little meaning since there is no indication of how it serves the business purpose, of how it delivers the products, how the business strategy maps to IT etc. As such, there is a small audience for the IT architecture alone.
-Not to mention that it is patchy failing to cover many business domains and end to end processes, which normally would be described by a business architecture.To realise a proper EA, I use own framework.
-I also found that most EA frameworks look like EA development processes, which describe common and known good practices, rather than coming with frameworks that enable
+Nevertheless, without the big picture of the business architecture, the technology architecture has little meaning since there is no indication of how it serves the business purpose, of how it delivers the products, how the business strategy maps to IT etc.

 * your architecture models to fit in the integrated and coherent EA whole